 The monthly fluctuation in port calls between China and Europe and vice versa by type of ship is shown in Appendix D.

 5.4 Trade between US and Europe by ship type

-The most relevant ship types engaged in trade between Europe and the US are containerships and vehicle carriers.
+The ship types here monitored in trade between Europe and the US are containerships and vehicle carriers.